EddyFromPoker/work3s-desktop/README.md

 ## The Problem

-You have a backlog full of tickets.
-You have AI coding tools that can write code.
-But nothing connects the two.
+You have a backlog full of tickets and AI coding tools, but nothing connects the two.

 You're still manually reading tickets, switching branches, opening terminals, launching AI assistants, reviewing output, raising PRs, and updating boards.
 Every task requires a dozen context switches before a single line of code is written.

 **Work3s eliminates the donkey work.** AI agents read your tickets, write the code, and raise the PRs.
-You focus on what only a human can do — review the output, run your tests, and approve the final result.
+You focus on what only a human can do — review, test, and approve the final result.
 Multiple tasks run in parallel.
 You step in only at the finish line.

 ---